 In the state, moreover, a domestic violence charge can take place even without the infliction of actual physical harm.
 This is why your best defense against a CDV charge in Conway, AR is the trusted counsel and committed help of a CDV attorney.

 If you have been charged with criminal domestic violence, talk to us.
-Our CDV lawyers at Denton & Zachary offer comprehensive consultations free of charge.
+Our CDV lawyers at Arkansas Lawyer offer comprehensive consultations free of charge.

 Get in touch with us so we can get started on your CDV legal defense in Conway, AR as early as today.